subhashgunda/pcf-automation/README.md

  IdentityFile /home/ubuntu/.ssh/id_rsa
 ```

-Configure the node to have the following node variables.
+Configure the rundeck node to have the following node variables.

 * *git* - url where the automation script archive can be downloaded from
 * *opsman-host* - the host name (or IP) of the OpsManager VM.
 This needs to be the name/IP used when OpsManager's UAA was initially setup.